epiverse-trace/readepi/README.md

 Contributions are welcome via [pull requests](https://github.com/epiverse-trace/readepi/pulls).

-Contributors to the project include:

-- Karim Mané (author)
-- Thibaut Jombart (author)

 ### Code of Conduct

-Please note that the linelist project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that the readepi project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.